OUR PLANS FOR A NEW HERITAGE HUB IN ROSEMARKIE

-Local groups will be welcome to use the new space for meetings and activities.
-The museum will programme lectures, training sessions, creative workshops, sales and exhibitions.
-The building will also provide museum staff and volunteers with a much-needed workspace and secure storage for the local history and nationally recognised George Bain collections.
+The building will also provide museum staff and volunteers with a much-needed workspace and secure archival facility for the local history and nationally recognised George Bain collections.

 The team at Groam House envisage the building being available as a valuable asset to the local community.
 Rooms could be used by small groups or function as a place to meet for coffee and a blether.
 If funding allows, there could be an outdoor garden area with seating and plants, a quiet haven on a busy summer’s day.

-If successful in this bid, our new office and storage facilities would be located just a minute’s walk from our museum on Rosemarkie High Street.
-It will be a great benefit to have all our resources located in the village.
+If successful in this bid, this new facility would be located just a minute’s walk from our museum on Rosemarkie High Street.

 The cottage currently consists of two rooms with a toilet and kitchen area.
 Once expanded, it could offer roughly twice as much space.
 Preliminary plans include an eco-friendly green roof extension at the rear of the property.
 The cottage frontage would remain the same in keeping with the surrounding architecture.

-We hope you will show support your these plans by signing our petition.
+We hope you will show support your these plans.

-Thanks to everyone who have commented on this idea.
+Thanks to everyone who have commented on this idea so far.
 We’re glad that our proposal has ignited discussion and community interest in possible futures of Mill Cottage.
 Many questions have arisen, some we can address, and we are happy to share more detail of the process and our plans.

 - The council intend to sell the property on the open market and were preparing to do so when GHM enquired about the possibility of Community Asset Transfer.